I Want to Hold Aono-kun so Badly I Could Die: Characters

-A female student at Kazachi High School and classmate of Yūri's.
+A female student at Kazachi High School and classmate of Yuri's.
 She has a deep knowledge of horror films, and cooperates with Yuuri and Fujimoto to investigate Aono.

 Media

 Manga

-Written and illustrated by Umi Shiina, I Want to Hold Aono-kun so Badly I Could Die started in Kodansha's Monthly Afternoon on December 24, 2016.
-The series is set to end on September 25, 2025; it will be followed by an epilogue.
-Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on June 23, 2017.
-As of August 22, 2025, thirteen volumes have been released.
+Written and illustrated by Umi Shiina, I Want to Hold Aono-kun so Badly I Could Die was serialized in Kodansha's seinen manga magazine Monthly Afternoon from December 24, 2016, to September 25, 2025; an epilogue chapter was published on October 24, 2025.
+Kodansha collected its chapters in 14 tankōbon volumes, released from June 23, 2017, to January 22, 2026.

-In North America, Kodansha USA started the English digital release of the manga on October 24, 2017.
+In North America, Kodansha USA started publishing the manga digitally in English on October 24, 2017.
+In August 2026, Kodansha USA announced that it will release the manga in print starting in December of the same year.